Power-ups

 • everyone assigned: the person to whom the task is assigned, as well as all users to whom any uncompleted checklist items are assigned

-• a user group that has access to this board
+• a user group with access to this board

 Once set, hit the blue Save button, and on the selected date and time, an email will be sent to the chosen person or people.
 The email will contain a direct link to the task it refers to for easy access.